elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 For qualified calls, Elixir also allows the function name to be written between double- or single-quotes, allowing calls such as `Math."++add++"(1, 2)`.
 Operators can be used as qualified calls without a need for quote, such as `Kernel.+(1, 2)`.

-Qualified calls are represented as a tuple with three elements at the AST where the first element is the a tuple reprsenting the dot:
+Qualified calls are represented as a tuple with three elements in the AST where the first element is the a tuple reprsenting the dot:

 ```elixir
 quote do